webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 message contents.
 The Content-Encoding header field therefore has exactly one value, which is `aesgcm128`.
 Multiple `aesgcm128` values are not permitted.

-An application server MUST include exactly one entry in each of the Encryption and Crypto-Key header fields.
+An application server MUST include exactly one entry in the Encryption field, and at most one entry having a `dh` parameter in the Crypto-Key field.
 This allows the `keyid` parameter to be omitted from both header fields.

 An application server MUST NOT include an `aesgcm128` parameter in the Encryption header field.